cabforum/cabforum.org/content/posts/2015/2015-09-28-ballot-151-addition-of-optional-oids-for-indicating-level-of-validation.md

 type: post
 ---

-**Ballot 151 – Addition of Optional OIDs for Indicating Level of Validation**
+## Ballot 151 – Addition of Optional OIDs for Indicating Level of Validation

 Ballot 151, OID revisions, closed on September 28th 2015.
 The Chair received 22 votes from CAs in which 19 were in favor, 0 against and 3 abstentions and 3 votes from Browsers in which 2 were in favor, 0 against and 1 abstention.
 Therefore the ballot passes.

 The following motion has been proposed by Dean Coclin of Symantec and endorsed by Jeremy Rowley of Digicert and Kirk Hall of Trend Micro.

-– MOTION BEGINS –
+## Motion begins

-1)     Modify section 1.2 of Baseline Requirements as follows:
+1. Modify section 1.2 of Baseline Requirements as follows:

 **1.2 Document Name and Identification**